oconnor0/BeaconRoad/CoreRules.md

 ## Rogue

-* Medium length description of the character here.
+- Medium length description of the character here.
 Include what kind of activities they normally partake in.

-* XP Triggers
+- XP Triggers

-    * At the end of a session, mark XP if you addressed a challenge with audacity or stealth.
+    - At the end of a session, mark 1 or 2 XP if you addressed a challenge with audacity or stealth.

-* Starting Actions
+- Starting Actions

-    * 2 dots: Finesse
+    - 2 dots: Finesse

-    * 1 dot: Prowl
+    - 1 dot: Prowl

-* Starting Builds
+- Starting Builds

-    * *If you want some guidance when you assign your four starting action dots and special ability, use one of these templates.*
+    - *If you want some guidance when you assign your four starting action dots and special ability, use one of these templates.*

-    * **Blackguard.**
+    - **Blackguard.**

-    * **Hunter.** Hunt +2, Study +1, Consort +1. **Sharpshooter.**
+    - **Hunter.** Hunt +2, Study +1, Consort +1. **Sharpshooter.**

-    * **Keeper.** Hunt +1, Survey +1, Utter +2.
+    - **Keeper.** Hunt +1, Survey +1, Utter +2.
+    - **Pugilist.** +1 Prowl, +1 Survey, +2 Consort. **Arcane Potency.**

-* Friends and Rivals
+- Friends and Rivals

-    * A beggar
+    - A beggar

-    * A gang leader
+    - A gang leader

-    * A locksmith
+    - A locksmith

-    * A spy
+    - A spy

-    * A tavern owner
+    - A tavern owner

-* Special Abilities
+- Special Abilities

-    * **Ambush.**
+    - **Ambush.**

-        * When you attack from hiding or spring a trap, you gain **advantage** on your roll.
+        - When you attack from hiding or spring a trap, you gain **advantage** on your roll.

-            * *This ability benefits from preparation- so don't forget you can do that in a flashback.*
+            - *This ability benefits from preparation- so don't forget you can do that in a flashback.*
+    - **Arcane Potency.**
+        - You may imbue your hands, melee weapons, or tools with energy - allowing them to deal an additional damage type in addition to *kinetic* damage.
+            - *Your fists are now a light, melee weapon that rolls a [d6] for medium, [d4] for small, or [d8] for large effect die and threatens to your reach.*
+            - *When you imbue yourself with arcane energy, how do you do it?
+What does it look like when the energy manifests?*

-    * **Expertise.**
+    - **Expertise.**

-        * Choose one of your action ratings.
+        - Choose one of your action ratings.
 When you lead a group action using that action, you can suffer only 1 stress at most, regardless of the number of failed rolls.

-            * *This special ability is good for covering for your team.
+            - *This special ability is good for covering for your team.
 If they're all terrible at your favored action, you don't have to worry about suffering a lot of stress when you lead their group action.*

-    * **Like Looking Into The Mirror.**
+    - **Like Looking Into The Mirror.**

-        * You can always tell when someone is lying to you.
+        - You can always tell when someone is lying to you.

-            * *This ability works in all situations without restriction.
+            - *This ability works in all situations without restriction.
 It is very powerful, but also a bit of a curse.
 You see though every lie, even the kind ones.*

-    * **Little Something On The Side.**
+    - **Little Something On The Side.**

-        * At the end of each downtime phase, you earn **+2 stash**.
+        - At the end of each downtime phase, you earn **+2 stash**.

-            * *Since this money comes at the end of downtime, after all downtime actions are resolved, you can't remove it from your stash and spend it on extra activities until your next downtime phase.*
+            - *Since this money comes at the end of downtime, after all downtime actions are resolved, you can't remove it from your stash and spend it on extra activities until your next downtime phase.*

-    * **Reflexes.**
+    - **Reflexes.**

-        * When there's a question about who acts first, the answer is you.
+        - When there's a question about who acts first, the answer is you.

-            * *You may choose to act cautiously in combat, but if an enemy would attempt to act against you, you may take your turn before they do.*
+            - *You may choose to act cautiously in combat, but if an enemy would attempt to act against you, you may take your turn before they do.*

-            * *This ability gives you the initiative in most situations.
+            - *This ability gives you the initiative in most situations.
 Some specially trained NPCs might also have reflexes, but otherwise, you're always the first to act, and can interrupt anyone else who tries to beat you to the punch.
 This ability usually doesn't negate the need to make an action roll that you would otherwise have to make, but it may improve your position or effect.*

-    * **Shadow.**
+    - **Shadow.**

-        * You may expend one box of your **special armor** to resist a consequence from detection or security measures, or to **push yourself** for a feat of athletics or stealth.
+        - You may expend one box of your **special armor** to resist a consequence from detection or security measures, or to **push yourself** for a feat of athletics or stealth.

-            * *When you use this ability, tick one box of your special armor box on your playbook sheet.
+            - *When you use this ability, tick one box of your special armor box on your playbook sheet.
 If you "resist a consequence" of the appropriate type, you avoid it completely.
 If you use this ability to push yourself, you get one of the benefits (advantage, +1 effect, act despite slowed or stunned) but you don't take 1 stress.
 Your special armor is restored at the beginning of downtime.*

-    * **Sharpshooter.**
+    - **Sharpshooter.**

-        * You do not suffer Disadvantage when making ranged weapon attacks at distances beyond their first range increment.
+        - You do not suffer Disadvantage when making ranged weapon attacks at distances beyond their first range increment.
 You can **push yourself** to do one of the following: *make a ranged attack at extreme distance beyond what's normal for the weapon-unleash a barrage of rapid fire to suppress the enemy.*

-            * *When you push yourself to activate this ability, you still get one of the normal benefits of pushing yourself (advantage, +1 effect, etc.) in addition to the special ability.*
+            - *When you push yourself to activate this ability, you still get one of the normal benefits of pushing yourself (advantage, +1 effect, etc.) in addition to the special ability.*

-* *The first use of this ability allows you to attempt long-range sniper shots that would otherwise be impossible with typical rudimentary firearms.
+            - *The first use of this ability allows you to attempt long-range sniper shots that would otherwise be impossible with typical rudimentary firearms.
 The second use allows you to keep up a steady rate of fire in a battle (enough to "suppress" a small gang up to six people), rather than stopping for a slow reload or discarding a gun after each shot.
 When an enemy is suppressed, they're reluctant to maneuver or attack (usually calling for a fortune roll to see if they can manage it).*

-    * **Vital Strike.**
+    - **Vital Strike.**

-        * When you **flank** the single target of an attack you make, when you are **hidden** from it, or when it is **incapacitated**; increase the effect damage die of that attack by d4.
+        - When you **flank** the single target of an attack you make, when you are **hidden** from it, or when it is **incapacitated**; increase the effect damage die of that attack by d4.

-* Items
+- Items

-    * [ ] Fine thievery tools
+    - [ ] Well-made thievery gear.

-    * [ ] Light leather armor
+    - [ ] Well-made leather armor (light).

-    * [ ] Light 2H ranged weapon
+    - [ ] Well-made 2H ranged weapon.

-    * [ ] *Smoke bombs*

-    * [ ] *A vial of poison*
+    - [ ] *Smoke bombs and a vial of poison.*

 ## Technician